-Install the rotating flue collar adaptor to the top of the stove.
-Attach stovepipe sections to the rotating adaptor and to each other with the crimped end toward the stove.
+Attach stovepipe sections to the flue collar and to each other with the crimped end toward the stove.
 If creosote builds up, this allows the creosote to run into the stove and not on the outside of the stovepipe or onto the stove.